 About this Safeguard policy

 The Safeguarding policy recognises that the welfare and interests of children are paramount in all circumstances.
-It aims to ensure that regardless of age, ability or disability, gender reassignment, race, religion or belief, sex or sexual orientation, socio-economic background, all children:
+It aims to ensure that regardless of age, ability or disability, gender reassignment, race, religion or belief, sex or sexual orientation, or socioeconomic background, all children:

 - have a positive and enjoyable experience of sport in our commercial partner organisation in a safe and child centred environment